Woman in a store crossing her arms and wearing a Santa hat in anticipation of the holiday season

 Preparing for the Holiday Season: Start Your Planning Early

-Whether you’re analyzing previous years trends and auditing your inventory or planning revenue and forecasting cash flow, the most important thing to remember is to start your planning process early.
-The early birds catches the worm after all (or in this case, the dollar bill).
-So incorporate the tips we’ve outlined in this article, download your free inventory forecasting Excel template and set up your business up for success during the holiday season.
+The early bird catches the worm after all (or in this case, the dollar bill).
+So incorporate the tips we've outlined in this article, download your free inventory forecasting Excel template and set up your business up for success during the holiday season.